drogus/bulk_api/README.markdown

 ### Specific resource classes

 Sometimes you may want to implement specific application logic to one of the resources.
 Or you don't want to end up with Switch Driven Development in one of you authenticate callbacs.
-In such cases, the easiest way to handle resource specific code is to create an AbstractResouce subclass that you can use to override standard behavior.
+In such cases, the easiest way to handle resource specific code is to create an ApplicationResouce subclass that you can use to override standard behavior.
 There is a generator to make things easy for you:

 ```
 rails g bulk:resource task